 Williams-Sonoma (WSM) Gains As Market Dips: What You Should Know

-Heading into today, shares of the seller of cookware and home furnishings had lost 14.95% over the past month, lagging the Retail-Wholesale sector's loss of 0.61% and the S&P 500's loss of 1.96% in that time.
+Coming into today, shares of the seller of cookware and home furnishings had lost 9.77% in the past month.
+In that same time, the Retail-Wholesale sector lost 3.17%, while the S&P 500 lost 2.89%.

 Wall Street will be looking for positivity from Williams-Sonoma as it approaches its next earnings report date.
-On that day, Williams-Sonoma is projected to report earnings of $4.82 per share, which would represent year-over-year growth of 22.03%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.57 billion, up 11.96% from the year-ago period.
+The company is expected to report EPS of $4.82, up 22.03% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $2.57 billion, up 11.96% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Williams-Sonoma.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Williams-Sonoma is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Williams-Sonoma's current valuation metrics, including its Forward P/E ratio of 9.26.
-Its industry sports an average Forward P/E of 10.77, so we one might conclude that Williams-Sonoma is trading at a discount comparatively.
+Investors should also note Williams-Sonoma's current valuation metrics, including its Forward P/E ratio of 10.1.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 10.1.

 Click to get this free report